Myorin

 Myōrin (妙林) or Yoshioka Myorin-ni (吉岡妙林尼) was a late-Sengoku period female warlord onna-musha.
 She was the wife of Yoshioka Akioki a samurai warlord, and served Otomo clan in Bungo.
 She was the heroic woman who defended the Otomo clan in the Kyūshū campaign against Shimazu's army.
-Her contributions to the Kyushu campaign were so significant that they completely changed the course of history and she was highly praised by Japan's most powerful man at the time, Toyotomi Hideyoshi.
+Her contributions to the Kyushu campaign were very significant and she was highly praised by Japan's most powerful man at the time, Toyotomi Hideyoshi.
 Later, she was named Guardian of Tsurusaki, an honorary title due to her heroic acts.

 Biography

 Her real name, origin, year of death are unknown but her father was Kyosuke Hayashi.
 Myōrin-ni was just her Dharma name when she became a Bhikkhunī.
 She married Yoshioka Nagamasu's son, Yoshioka Akioki.
 In 1578 Akioki died in the Battle of Mimigawa against Shimazu army, thus his son Yoshioka Munemasu succeeded Yoshioka clan at the age of ten; because he was very young, Myorin took over the administration and acted as counselor for Munemasu.
 Luís Fróis describes that a woman ruled an area that is currently the Ōita city—that woman was probably Myorin.
 She in fact proved to be highly capable in the peacetime administration of the castle, but the course of her life had completely changed.

 Bolstered by their victory over Ryūzōji Takanobu at the Battle of Okitanawate in 1584, the Shimazu of Satsuma moved against the Ōtomo in 1586, concentrating their attacks upon the three fortresses of Funai, Tsurusaki and Usuki, a series of battles known as Kyushu campaign.
 The last pass to Satsuma conquer Kyūshū island.